 The album is bookended by a pair of classic tracks, kicking off with "Rock 'n' Roll Damnation" and closing with the fist-upside-the-head fury of "Kicked in the Teeth."
-Both of these tracks – along with other standouts like "Down Payment Blues," "Riff Raff," "Sin City" and "Up to My Neck in You" – feature the signature marriage of straight-ahead Angus Young guitar riffing and Bon Scott vocal pyrotechnics that made the band’s early work so compelling.
+Both of these tracks – along with other standouts like "Down Payment Blues," "Riff Raff," "Sin City" and "Up to My Neck in You" – feature the signature marriage of straight-ahead Angus Young guitar riffing and Bon Scott vocal pyrotechnics that made AC/DC's early work so compelling.

-Other songs like "Gimme a Bullet," "What's Next to the Moon" or "Gone Shootin'" don't quite reach those heights, but there's nothing on the album that's anything short of well-played and well-sung.
+Other songs like "Gimme a Bullet," "What's Next to the Moon" or "Gone Shootin'" don't quite reach those heights, but there's nothing on Powerage that's short of well-played and well-sung.